 Selling online is how you can sell your phone for cash — and get the most money.
 Online marketplace sites such as eBay and Swappa allow users to create listings for their phones, but not all marketplace sites are created equal.
 As a seller, you should check to see what the sale will cost before beginning the listing process.

-Some sites charge a seller fee, or a listing fee, and not having to pay a fee as a seller will help towards maximizing the amount you get.
+Some sites charge a seller fee, or a listing fee, and the lower the fee, the more will go towards maximizing the amount you get.

-Swappa has a sale fee, but the sale fee is paid by the buyer — not the seller.
+Swappa has a fair sale fee, which is split between the buyer and the seller.
 That means more money in your pocket.

 Similar to sale (or listing) fees, you also want to consider the cost of the payment you will be receiving.
 Swappa, and other marketplaces such as eBay, use PayPal for payment processing.
 PayPal charges a fee for all payments they process, but you get PayPal seller protections in return.
 Swappa uses PayPal for all payments due to those protections.